Asia Today: China's university exam begins after virus delay

 Asia Today: China’s university exam begins after virus delayNew

-WELLINGTON, New Zealand (AP) — Almost 11 million students began taking China’s university entrance exam after a delay as the country worked to bring down coronavirus infections.
+BEIJING (AP) — Almost 11 million students began taking China’s university entrance exam after a delay as the country worked to bring down coronavirus infections.
 The grueling two-day university entrance exam can be a key determinant of a student’s future and was pushed back weeks from its scheduled date.
 The exam is believed to be the first mass gathering event since the virus outbreak and administrators are enforcing strict rules to prevent infections, including proof of wellness, social distancing and the wearing of masks.
-China on Tuesday reported eight new virus cases, all of them brought from outside the country.
+Elsewhere in Asia, India’s death toll crossed 20,000.
+The rate of new virus infections and deaths in India are rising at the fastest pace in the last four months.